marionettejs/backbone.syphon/readme.md

 }
 ```

+### Ignored Input Types

+The following types of input are ignored, and not included in
+the resulting JavaScript object:

+* `<inputtype="submit">` buttons
+* `<input type="reset"`> buttons
+* standard `<button>` tags

+If you need to get a value from the specific button that was
+clicked, you should do that in your element click handler.

-## Register Your Own Input Readers
+## Input Readers

+Input Readers are used to serialize a specific form input
+element in to the value that is appended to the resulting
+JavaScript object.
+In other words, Input Readers are responsible
+for turning `<input value="foo">` in to the value "foo".

 By default, there are two input readers that know how to
 handle form elements: the `default` reader and the `checkbox`
 reader.
 The default reader handles nearly every form of input using
 jQuery's `val()` method.
 The checkbox reader, however, looks
 for whether or not the checkbox is checked and returns a
 boolean value.

-But the method of reading data from a given input element was
-built in an extensible manner from the start, allowing you
+### Register Your Own Input Reader

+You can register your own input readers, allowing you
 to change how the data is read.
-To do this, you can register
+To do this register
 a callback function to an input type.

 ```js